Ponchai Wilkerson: Early life

 Ponchai Kamau Wilkerson (โพนชัย กาเมา วิลเกอร์สัน), of African-American and Thai descent, was born in Houston, Texas.
 Not much is known about Wilkerson's early childhood; he later grew up in the Fort Bend-Houston area east of Missouri City, Texas, attending public schools in the Fort Bend Independent School District.
 Ponchai graduated from Willowridge High School in 1990.

 Criminal activities

 On November 28, 1990, Wilkerson and Wilton Bethony entered Yi Chung Myong's jewelry shop Royal Gold Jewelry Store in Houston, Texas.
 They had been on a crime spree for a month.
 Wilkerson left briefly twice, and pulled a Glock pistol from his jacket upon returning the second time and fired the gun once without warning at Yi Chung Myong's temple from a distance of 30 cm (12 inches).
 During the trial, Wilkerson testified that the murder was not committed in self-defense or accidentally.
+Bethony was convicted of aggravated robbery and received a life sentence.

+At the sentencing phase, prosecutors introduced evidence of other crimes committed by Wilkerson, who had been on probation for unauthorized use of a motor vehicle at the time of the murder.
+On November 5, 1990, just over three weeks prior to the murder, Wilkerson and Bethony had assaulted and robbed Anthony Jolivet at gunpoint.
+On November 13, Wilkerson, Bethony, Kenneth Joseph, and Eddie Bolden stole a car, then robbed a store.
+Bethony shot the owner of the store in the chest with a shotgun, albeit the victim survived his injuries.
+On November 18, Wilkerson and Bethony burglarized a store by a driving a vehicle into the store and through the burglar bars.
+On November 19, Wilkerson, Bethony, Joseph, and Bolden stole a car.
+On November 20, the four searched for a person who had pulled a gun on Bolden earlier.
+They did not find him, but Wilkerson stopped and asked to two boys at a nearby fence if they were talking to him.
+When they said they were not, Wilkerson opened fired on them, shooting and wounding both of them.
+A stray bullet also struck 13-year-old Kesia Nealy, who was walking from school, one inch from her heart.